zhasmin-roumieh/CONSENT-TO-THE-CITY/README.md

 # Consent to the City

-*A satirical urban consent simulator where you must sign terms & conditions to enter any public space.*
+*A city simulator where everyone — pigeons, algorithms, and 1923 ghosts — owns the space before you do and has terms to accept.*

 ---